Journey Engine Technical Documentation

 • Alpha blend (default): Standard transparency

-• Additive blend: For effects like hit flashes and glow
+• Additive blend: For effects like hit flashes, trails, projectile glow, and neon rectangles

 Horizontal sprite flipping is done in UV-space (not scale-space) to eliminate anchor-offset artifacts.